 But in general the federal government should err on the side of caution on issues where reasonable people can disagree […] It should recognize that different communities have different views on both politics and morals […] And it should try, as far as possible, to allow those communities to make decisions for themselves, rather than forcing them to bow to Washington.
 Agreeing to disagree offers the country the best chance of avoiding an endless culture war in which each side uses the federal government to force its views on the other.

 But, starting with the Bush years, we’ve seen the opposite happening.
-That traditional, decentralized, agreeing to disagree way of thinking isn’t that popular anymore, and opinions have started to radicalize.
+That traditional, decentralized, agreeing to disagree way of thinking isn’t popular anymore, and opinions have started to radicalize.

-A piece of the puzzle is, in my opinion, that the world normally represented by the traditional, non-paranoid, non-money obsessed old Right values (religion, community, nuclear families, defense, etc.) gave a sense of belonging and social cohesiveness to the non-metropolitans (something Dems and metropolitans are quick to dismiss or ignore), but has gradually disappeared (see Bowling Alone: The Collapse and Revival of American Community).
-And the ironic thing is that the most likely ones to live by those values now, no matter what they publicly say, are exactly the affluents: they’re the ones having stable marriages, benefiting from a cohesive and rich social network, sharing their days with similar people only, and living in a safe environment that isolates them from crime – a point also observed by Charles Murray in Coming Apart: The State of White America, 1960-2010.
+A piece of the puzzle is, in my opinion, that the world normally represented by the traditional, non-paranoid, non-status obsessed old Right values (religion, community, nuclear families, defense, etc.) gave a sense of belonging and social cohesiveness to the non-metropolitans (something Dems and metropolitans are quick to dismiss or ignore), but has gradually disappeared (see Bowling Alone: The Collapse and Revival of American Community).
+And the ironic thing is that the most likely ones to live by those values now, no matter what they publicly say, are exactly the affluents: they’re the ones not being promiscuous, having stable marriages, benefiting from a cohesive and rich social network, sharing their days with similar people only, and living in a safe environment that isolates them from crime – a point also observed by Charles Murray in Coming Apart: The State of White America, 1960-2010.